'Sopranos' actor thanks SCOTUS for 'allowing' him to 'discriminate', makes announcement about his work - ExBulletin

 ‘Sopranos’ actor thanks SCOTUS for ‘allowing’ him to ‘discriminate’, makes announcement about his work

-Actor Michael Imperioli thanked the Supreme Court on Saturday for ‘allowing’ him to discriminate after it ruled that a graphic designer who creates wedding websites doesn’t have to create them for weddings homosexuals.
+Actor Michael Imperioli thanked the Supreme Court on Saturday for “allow” him to discriminate after ruling that a graphic designer who creates wedding websites doesn’t have to create them for same-sex weddings.

 He also decided to “ban fanatics and homophobes” from viewing his work.

-“I have decided to ban fanatics and homophobes from watching The Sopranos, The White Lotus, Goodfellas or any other movie or television show I have been in.
-Thank you to the Supreme Court for allowing me to discriminate against and exclude those with whom I disagree and oppose. in. the.
-United States!
-United States!” he wrote.
+“I have decided to ban fanatics and homophobes from watching The Sopranos, The White Lotus, Goodfellas or any movie or TV show I have been in.
+Thank you to the Supreme Court for allowing me to discriminate and to exclude those I disagree with and oppose.
+USA!
+USA!” he wrote.

 “Hate and ignorance are not a legitimate point of view” he wrote on Instagram.
 “America is getting dumber by the minute.”